Daily Work is a Nonprofit that Supports People in Finding and Keeping Work

 Work is the foundation for a healthy, thriving life.
 Through one-to-one employment services, Daily Work opens doors for job seekers by mitigating barriers that limit access and opportunity to the workforce.

-Daily Work fills an unmet need for holistic, accessible job services for people experiencing barriers.
-We focus on employment as a means to long-term self-sufficiency and a thriving life.
+Daily Work offers no-cost, holistic, accessible job services for people experiencing barriers.
+We focus on your employment as a means to long-term self-sufficiency and a thriving life.
 Work is not seen in isolation, but as an integral element of a healthy and full individual, family, and community experience.
 Read about our services.

 Our impact is best told through peoples' stories.
 For job seekers, employment provides a sense of self-worth, skill-building opportunities, and of course, income to meet basic needs and beyond.
 And for volunteer and intern case workers, the one-to-one collaboration brings immense satisfaction.
 See how lives are changed.